The Best Diesel Heaters For Campervans In 2025: Tried & Tested

 Noise

 Most heaters will come with a silencer designed to reduce the noise produced by the heater.
+From inside the van the only noise you are likely to hear is the ticking of the fuel pump.
 The more expensive models will be better at reducing noise, so this may be a factor to consider when choosing which model to buy.

 Are campervan diesel heaters safe?